Care

 While cleaning your Glassware is important for both the longevity of each item as well as functionality, the way you store and otherwise care for your glassware is equally as important.

-To ensure that your glassware doesn’t crack through extreme shifts in temperature, avoid using glasses in the oven, microwave, or freezer.
+To ensure that your glassware doesn’t crack through extreme shifts in temperature, avoid sudden temperature shifts—like the freezer to hot water.

 While it may be tempting, never scoop ice with a glass.
-Scooping ice directly with your glass increases the risk of chipping.
+Scooping ice directly with your glass increases the risk of a chipped glass at best and a bleeding hand at worst.
+Instead, use a designated ice scoop or place it by hand.

 Ready to Shop?

-Now that you know how to properly care for your Glassware, you’ll never again pour yourself wine in a cloudy glass, or wonder why your champagne Coupes have water stains.
+Now that you know how to properly care for your Glassware, you’ll never again pour yourself wine in a cloudy glass, or have guests wonder why they have water stains.
 For additional Glassware needs, be sure to check out our sets for any occasion.